 After the kids are done playing with the submersible lights you can use the glow water for so many other fun things.
 Check out the blacklight themed play date I recently hosted for ideas.

 Oh my, was this fun!
 We popped all the balloons one by one, and Rosie had a blast painting the walls with her glowing fountains.
 After, the bath water and walls looked incredible!
-This was the last pic I was able to snap, as I was helping Rosie pierce the balloons, but I am sure you can imagine the effect.

 All the mess from these play times washed straight down the drain.
 They did not stain the bath or skin.
 Also note- you do need a blacklight for these play ideas.
+We got ours for only $10 at Walmart two years ago and it is still going strong.
+There is also a wide variety available online here.
+We use it all the time so well worth the money.
+Visit our glowing play collection for TONS of ways to play with a blacklight.

 Other Glowing Activities you Might Enjoy: